DanielePedrazzoli/DanielePedrazzoli.github.io/chnagelog.md

+# 0.2.1
+- Minor bug fix that always showed the dialog

 # 0.2.0
 - Changed project's section adding more inner section and allow display a dialog for more info avout a project
 - Created the "contact me" section.
 This is still not working a the moment